CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

  - _The company plays a card that potentially would tap an untapped site_.
 If the on-guard card is a non-creature hazard, it may be revealed if it is a hazard that affects the company or a character in the company that site phase.
  - _The site phase ends_.
 Return the card to your hand.

-If the card is revealed, treat it as if it had been played during the movement/hazard phase.
+If an on-guard card is revealed, treat it as if it had been played during the movement/hazard phase.
 This means whatever it is played on must have existed during the movement/hazard phase.

 An on-guard card cannot be revealed that:

  - returns a company to its site of origin;
  - taps a company's site;
  - potentially removes a character from a company, other than through combat or corruption;
- - Forces a company to do nothing during the site phase; or
+ - Forces a company to do nothing during the site phase; **or**
  - directly taps a character.

 ### COMBAT